pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

   </Accordion>

 2. Once your site is ready, the URL to your project page will be printed to your terminal window.
-Copy this address and paste it into a browser to visit your new project on your chosen Git provider:
+Copy this address and paste it into a browser to visit your new project on <GitProvider />:

   ![Initial Project Page](../../../images/pr-workflow/initial-project-page.png)

 3. Congratulations!
-You now have a new Git repository and a new Pantheon site connected together with Continuous Integration.
+You now have a new <GitProvider /> repository and a new Pantheon site connected together with <CIProvider />.
 Read on to learn more about the Build Tools workflow in practice.